 In some extreme cases, the effect of a subsequent event may be so pervasive that your company’s viability is questionable.
 This may cause your CPA to re-evaluate the going concern assumption that underlies your financial statements.

-We can help take the guesswork out of reporting subsequent events.
-For more information, contact us.
+We offer audit and assurance services that can help take the guesswork out of reporting subsequent events.
+To find out how we can partner with you, contact us today.